baijum/service-binding-documentation/docs/getting-started/quick-start.md

 "owner":{"id":1,"firstName":"George","lastName":"Franklin","address":"110...
 ```

-## Summary
+## Next Steps

-The Service Binding operator collects the backing service configuration required
-for connectivity and exposes it to the applications.
-Suppose the Service
-Binding operator is not present.
-In that case, the application's admin needs to
-extract all the configuration details and create a Secret resource and expose it
-to the application through volume mount in Kubernetes.
+In this sample, we setup a database and connected it to an application using the Service Binding operator to collect the connection metadata and expose them to the application.

+By using service bindings, developers are able to more easily leverage the services available to them on a Kubernetes cluster.
+This method provides consistency accross different services and is repeatable for the developers.
+By remove the usual manual and error prone configuration, they benefit from a unified way to do application-to-service linkage.

+You can continue to learn more about Service Binding by:
+- link 1
+- link 2

 [petclinic]: https://github.com/spring-petclinic/spring-petclinic-rest
 [olm]: https://olm.operatorframework.io